hyj666-maker/CH_PBC_example/README.md

 ## IB-CH-KEF Schemes Implementation（on PBC Library）

-This is the implementation of our Identity-based Chameleon Hash schemes in the standard model.
-Besides, there is implementation of former schemes for speed tests.
+These are implementations of our proposed identity-based chameleon hash (IB-CH) schemes and previous IB-CH ones for comparison.

 ### Code structure